Klostermosegaard Brickworks: History

 In 1855, Klostermosegaard introduced steam power, probably as the first brickyard in Denmark.
-A new main building and the first Hoffmann kiln in Denmark were constructed in 1861.
-Klostermosegaard Brickworks was by 1872 the third largest brickworks in Denmark.
+1861 say the construction of a new main building as well as the first Hoffmann kiln in Denmark.
+By 1872, Klostermosegaard Brickworks was the third largest brickworks in Denmark.

 The company ran into economic difficulties in the early 1880s and was ultimately and was taken over by Den Danske Landmandsbank.
 The bank sold the main building and charged one of Dithmer's son with managing the brickyard until it was sold to Frederiksholm Kalk- og Teglværker in 1912.
 It closed on 16 January 1916.

 Legacy

 The former head office from 1861 is located at Klostermosevej 117, The building is today owned by Copenhagen Municipality and operated as a social institution.
 The industrial buildings were located on the other side of the road but have been demolished.